jethrokuan/braindump/content/posts/vc_dimension.md

 ## Bibliography {#bibliography}

-<a id="org18737fc"></a>Shalev-Shwartz, Shai, and Shai Ben-David.
-2014. _Understanding Machine Learning: From Theory to Algorithms_.
+<a id="org277f70b"></a>Shalev-Shwartz, Shai, and Shai Ben-David. n.d. _Understanding Machine Learning: From Theory to Algorithms_.
 Cambridge university press.